The-Monkeys-and-MAUD/monkeybones/root/deployment/README.md

 Deployment
 ===================

+When you've set up a deployment mechanism, replace the contents of this file with instructions for your development team describing how to deploy to each environment.

 A great way to make deployment to your servers easy is:

 1. Put a deployment script, say `deploy.sh`, in this folder